 Can you purchase PMH applications for other people?
 Yes.
 You can either use their driver's license or sportcard number to make the purchase, or you can purchase with your driver's license or sportcard, and if selected as the winner, you can transfer your prizes and licenses to a person of your choosing (see transfer information below).

-When can I apply, and when will the winners be announced?
-Applications are available March 1 until Dec.
-31, with drawing results announced in January.
-Three individuals will be chosen at random.
+When will the winners be announced?
+Applications are available each year until Dec.
+31, with drawing results announced the next month in January when three individuals are chosen at random.
+Applications for the next year's draw draw go on sale after current-year winners are announced.

 May I still apply for other hunts?
 Yes.
 Applying for the PMH does not affect your eligibility to apply for or purchase other hunting licenses.
 Winning the PMH drawing does not cause an individual to forfeit any preference points or weighted advantage for any other limited hunt.